maroskukan/linux-cookbook/README.md

 The the default permissions on vanilla linux based system is `777` for directories and `666` for newly created files resulting in quite open permission model for all users.

 In order to manage this behavior you can use `umask <value>` command on time or place it in your login script.
 The value meaning is how much we are going to subtrack from the default permissions.
 This applies for both directories and files alike.
-The common default value is `0022`.
+The common default value is `0022` and is defined in global login script `/etc/bashrc`.

 For example `umask 0077` results in folder permission of `700` and file permission of `600` as no negative values are allowed.
 This makes folders and files more private.